lauramazzuca21/computer-graphics/README.md

 # computer-graphics
 Lab excercises for the Foundations of Computer Graphics exam.

+The library used is OpenGL 4.6 (Compatibility Profile) with Mesa 21.0.3, supported by GLEW 2.1.0.

 ## Lab 00 - 3D Cube
 Given the Lab00 setup, modify it to:
 - [x] draw a single cube